Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! πŸŽ‰

 What is the difference between active and passive reading?

-Active reading involves engaging with content through questioning, note-taking, and summarizing, leading to 50% better retention.
-Passive reading is simply moving your eyes across words without deep engagement.
-The NIH research shows active reading dramatically improves both comprehension and long-term memory.
+Active reading involves engaging with content through questioning, note-taking, and summarizing, leading to substantially higher retention.
+Passive reading is simply moving your eyes across words.
+According to reading neuroscientist Maryanne Wolf, deep reading requires connecting what you know to what you read, what you read to what you feel, and what you feel to what you think.

 How much time can AI summarization tools actually save?